HarrisHamid/HarrisHamid/README.md

 ## Hey! 👋

+Im Harris Hamid.
 Computer Science Major @ Stevens Institute of Technology
 <!--
 **HarrisHamid/HarrisHamid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->